Joey Heatherton: 1970s–present

 By the 1970s, Heatherton's career was slowing down, but she was still popular enough to do a series of television ads for RC Cola and Serta mattresses.
-She performed in Las Vegas and acted in a few television shows and films, including the 1972 thriller Bluebeard (with Richard Burton in the title role), wherein she did her only onscreen nude scene.
+Heatherton performed in Las Vegas and acted in a few television shows and films, including the 1972 thriller Bluebeard (with Richard Burton in the title role), wherein she did her only onscreen nude scene.
 In 1972, Heatherton also released her first album, The Joey Heatherton Album.
 The first single, a cover of the 1957 Ferlin Husky song "Gone", spent 15 weeks on Billboard's Hot 100, peaking at #24.
 "Gone" also peaked at #38 in Australia.
 The second single, "I'm Sorry", peaked at #87.
 The album was re-released in 2004 with a nude photo of Joey on the cover taken by photographer Harry Langdon Jr. She posed for the topless image while filming Bluebeard.

-A brief high point came in July 1975 when she headlined Joey & Dad, a four-week Sunday night summer replacement series for Cher's 1975–76 variety show in which Heatherton performed alongside her father.
+A brief high point came in July 1975 when Heatherton headlined Joey & Dad, a four-week Sunday night summer replacement series for Cher's 1975–76 variety show in which she performed alongside her father.
 Each episode involved Ray Heatherton waxing nostalgic over life with his daughter while rooting through his attic.

 In 1977, Heatherton played the starring role as Xaviera Hollander in the Watergate-inspired The Happy Hooker Goes to Washington.
 In 1990, she returned to the screen with a small role as a religious fanatic in John Waters' teen musical comedy film Cry-Baby.
 In 1997, Heatherton appeared nude in an issue of Playboy.